safe-global/safe-deployments/.github/PULL_REQUEST_TEMPLATE.md

 Provide RPC URL for the chain (should be able to query atleast 10 requests per minute for automatic PR check).
 - RPC_URL:

-What version (1.3.0/1.4.1) of contracts are deployed?
-NOTE: One issue per version and one pull request per version.
-Do not add `v` infront of the version.
-- Contract_Version:

 Relevant information:
 Add any other relevant information like blockexplorer, any annotation...